 As my horse-haired angel trotted out of my world, a strange sense of gratitude overtook me.
-As deep as this loss was for me, I knew Patty’s heart was full.
+As deep as this loss was for me, I knew Patty’s heart was now full.
 It was then that I realized Father God had planned this Giving Day from the beginning.

-Friend, the purpose for all of this heartache was rooted in the ever-present love of God whose love knows no boundaries, and whose depths cannot be reached.
+Friend, the purpose for this heartache was rooted in the ever-presence of God whose love knows no boundaries, and whose depths cannot be reached.
 No human can fathom this boundless love—except for Jesus.
-When Father God whispered to His Son in Gethsemane’s Garden that it was Giving Day, Jesus willingly chose to pay this penalty of death because His love was as rich as His Father’s.
-We needed this pardon for sin only the Son could pay.
-Jesus made sure we could have it.
-And now, Father God has replaced King Jesus’ crown of thorns with a jeweled crown, and those nail-pierced hands that stretched wide to pay the debt humanity could not possibly have paid, have been jeweled with crimson-colored beryl stones of glory (Song 5:14 KJV).
+And so, when Father God whispered to His Son in Gethsemane’s Garden that it was Giving Day, Jesus willingly chose to pay this penalty of death.
+Why?
+Jesus’ love was as rich as His Father’s.
+We needed this pardon for sin only the Son could pay, and Jesus made sure we could have it.When Father God whispered to His Son in Gethsemane’s Garden that it was Giving Day, Jesus willingly chose to pay this penalty of death.
+Click To Tweet

-Thank You, God for the gift of eternal life, Your Son Jesus Christ purchased for me.
+Thank You, God, for the gift of eternal life, Your Son Jesus Christ purchased for me.

 Giving Day is a true story.